Mealybugs are gross. And they ruin everything. I hate them.

 First, go grab some isopropyl / rubbing alcohol, rubber gloves, and some q-tips.
 Soak one end of the q-tip in the alcohol and dab on the mealy parts of the plant.
 This works really well if you only see one or two floating around.
 I’m never lucky to see a couple, so I go a step further.
 I literally douse the stems in alcohol and wipe the bugs off with a cotton swab if you have mealy party.

 Still have an issue?
 Time to bring out the big guns: Insecticide.
 They’re not typically pet safe, so I suggest only using it if you can keep the infected plant outside during recovery.
 Many, if not all, insecticides are somewhat toxic to pets, so be aware.
-If your pet even has a I have a bottle of Bonide Bon-Neem spray that’s lasted a few years and I use it for indoor or outdoor plant emergencies.
+I have a bottle of Bonide Bon-Neem spray that’s lasted a few years and I use it for indoor or outdoor plant emergencies.
 Always follow directions on any insecticide.
 Every company is a bit different and toxicity can vary for humans and animals.

 After owning plants for a number of years now I’ve only “lost” one plant to mealybugs, a jade.
 A couple years ago during my Sunday plant inspection I noticed white stuff under a leaf.
 It looked kind of like a spiderweb but finer and fuzzier.
 I chose to monitor it for a few weeks and soon noticed bulbous white blobs with tiny legs perched on the stem.
 A mix of winter dryness and the infestation eventually made Jade distraught.
 Leaves fell off one by one and she looked sickly.
 She’s still kickin’ – I actually didn’t lose her.
 Instead I planted each of those leaves and they actually became new jades!
 That was literally the only good thing to come out of the mealybug horror.